 What about EVRYTHNG?

 EVRYTHNG has been at the forefront of this standard with key contributions because we believe in the power of an open standard to build a more transparent and efficient supply chain.
 But we did not stop there, EVRYTHNG implemented the first test implementation of the standard and then released EPCIS 2.0 support as part of our Product Cloud supply chain solution.
 We have since rolled out the standard with two live customers, allowing them to push data into the EVRYTHNG Product Cloud® via the EPCIS standard and in turn, deliver powerful real-time analytics.

 We’ve also worked with Zebra and IOTA on an end to end integration via EPCIS 2.0.
 Zebra devices push supply chain events to the EVRYTHNG Product Cloud® and then anchors these events into the IOTA Distributed Ledger to ensure the events cannot be tampered with and are auditable on a public ledger.
 This project clearly illustrates the power of a common language for capturing and recording supply chain events: the integration of all elements is seamless, delivering value on top of data much faster.

 The EPCIS 2.0 Working Group has produced valuable, accessible material on top of the standard itself.
 Here are links to materials I believe are most useful as you get started:

-- A set of tools to convert and experiment with EPCIS events built by the team at Benelog.
+- A set of tools to convert and experiment with EPCIS events built by the GS1 Benelux team.